Betteke van Ruler: Biography

-Born in Hilversum, Betteke van Ruler is a scholar in academic theory and practice in public relations and communication science.
+Born in Hilversum, she was the youngest child of the theologian A. A. van Ruler.
+She is a scholar in academic theory and practice in public relations and communication science.

 Career

 Van Ruler began her study of communication science at the age of 37 in Nijmegen.
 During her study, she held a job at the University of Applied Sciences Utrecht as a lecturer in public relations and public information.
-After completing her study with honors in 1990 she moved on to work at the {School for Journalism in Utrecht as coordinator of a new curriculum for public information.
+After completing her study with honors in 1990 she moved on to work at the School for Journalism in Utrecht as coordinator of a new curriculum for public information.
 In that same year she began with her doctoral thesis on communication management in the Netherlands.
 As of 1988 she did research on the practices of communications professionals.

 In 1994, she was appointed full professor at a part-time chair, funded by the association of communications practitioners at the Utrecht University.
 In February 1996, she earned a PhD.
 Later that year she moved full-time to the department of communication sciences at the Vrije Universiteit Amsterdam as an assistant professor and later as associate professor.